 HOWEVER, on the third and final night of our stay in the Badlands, we arrived back at our campsite at 10pm after a long day of hiking, exploring, and star watching, to see that our tent had been basically destroyed in the afternoon thunderstorm that had rolled through.

-All of the poles had snapped and the tent was totally collapsed in.
+All of the poles had snapped in half and the tent was totally collapsed in.

 To put the cherry on top, we had also left our suitcases open and all of our clothes we had brought for this multi-week road trip were soaked.